karstenw/linguistics/README.md

 Additionally there is the new conceptnetreader library which gives access to a local conceptnet database.

 These are the installed sources of the libraries.
-I am currently using Python 3.11.4 but this also worked with 3.8.12
+I am currently using Python 3.13.6 but this also worked with 3.11.4 and 3.8.12

 # ATTENTION